3 Terms + Capstone Project

 Clean data using python.

-Solve basic problems using maching learning techniques in python.
+Solve basic problems using machine learning techniques in python.

 Understand the basis of Customer Experience Management (CXM)